mattporritt/moodle-tiny_ai/README.md

 3. The AI-generated text will be displayed in a modal window.
 4. Edit the text as desired, or click "Regenerate" to request a new AI-generated response.
 5. Click "Insert" to add the AI-generated text to your content.

+## AI Acknowledgement ##
+Parts of this plugin were developed using ChatGPT and Github Copilot.

 ## License ##